Why Traditional Dictation Software For Medical Professionals Misses The Mark

 The most time efficient workflow for using dictation software is to dictate notes during patient appointments.
 This is comparable to taking notes during an appointment, but with the added bonus of increased face-to-face interactions with patients.

 The challenge with in-appointment dictation is that it impedes the natural flow of conversation.
-Because it is necessary to capture specific information in the appropriate format, dictation software requires that you pause frequently to repeat back the content of your conversation.
-No one enjoys being interviewed or feeling like just another medical ‘case’, which is why conducting patient visits in this fashion can be detrimental to patient-physician relationships.
+Because it is necessary to capture specific information in the appropriate format, dictation software frequently requires users to pause and repeat information gleaned from the conversation.
+Patient visits conducted in this fashion can feel impersonal and be detrimental to patient-physician relationships, and leave patients feeling unheard or unimportant.

 Dictating Notes Between Appointments – The Tardiness Snowball Effect

-To mitigate interruptions to patient interactions, many doctors opt to complete dictation immediately following an appointment.
-This is a logical workflow if a doctor truly has the time built into their schedules, but the more likely case is that time is taken away from preparing for the start of the next appointment.
+To mitigate interruptions to patient interactions, many providers opt to complete dictation immediately following an appointment.
+This is a logical workflow if a provider can truly build this time into their schedules, but often that time conflicts with preparation or promptness for the next appointment.

-It should also be noted that beyond the consequences to patients, this dictation workflow is harmful to physicians as well.
-Despite the extraordinary working conditions that are commonplace in their profession, doctors are only human and as such, they require time to regroup and pause throughout the day before jumping into the next bout of (often mentally and emotionally draining) work.
-Rushing from appointment to appointment without a chance to come up for air puts physicians in a constant state of stress and fatigue – the building blocks of physician burnout.
+It should also be noted that beyond the consequences to patients, using dictation software and its accompanying workflows can be harmful to physicians as well.
+Dictation software for medical professionals, despite its intentions, often creates more draining work for providers who already work in a field that can be mentally and emotionally draining on its own.
+Dictating notes between sessions doesn’t give providers time to regroup and pause throughout the workday, instead, it forces them to rush from appointment to appointment without a chance to come up for air.
+This process is tiring, and can force providers into a constant state of stress and fatigue — the building blocks of physician burnout.

 Recommended Reading: Physician Burnout – Causes, Mechanisms, Consequences, & Solutions